twinanda/ml-cookbook/volcano/llama-cookbook-finetuning/README.md

     - mountPath: /workspace/persistent-storage
         name: persistent-storage
 ```
-If you are jus testing and do not want to mount the filesystem, you can remove the corresponding volume and mount and adjust the arguments of the `finetuning.py` script accordingly to download the model form Hugging Faace (the output will not be saved to any persistent storage in this case).
+If you are just testing and do not want to mount the filesystem, you can remove the corresponding volume and mount and adjust the arguments of the `finetuning.py` script accordingly to download the model form Hugging Faace (the output will not be saved to any persistent storage in this case).
 ```yaml
 finetuning.py \
 --enable_fsdp \